The Difference Between Worship and Praise

 Praise is different than worship

 During praise music, some people danced in the aisle and a few would run around the church.
 Some churches only have praise songs but say they are worshiping the Lord.
 The service never gets into the intimacy that is available from worship.
 The worship music, however, again in secular terms, made things more intimate.
 Those who have been to dances, parties, or night clubs know that when a slow song comes on, the lights go down.
 Couples dance in each other's arms and or cheek to cheek.
 Worship brings in an intimate cheek to cheek moment with the Lord.
 During such services, people close their eyes, lift their hands, bow, or even fall on their knees.
 Men and women cry because they are feeling the presence of their Creator enter the room and flow through them.
 Some people even go to the altar and lay prostrate because they are full of the joy of the Lord.
-There were many times the pastor did not preach.
+There were many times this pastor did not preach.
 The praise team sang worship songs and we just enjoyed His presence.
+The order of service went out the door.

 Worship is powerful